freitagsrunde/k4ever-backend/README.md

-# k4ever-api
+# k4ever-backend

-API for our new k4ever
+API description and backend server implementation for our new k4ever